Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

       default:
       datatype: array of urls (one for each client)
       description: |
-        Where to redirect the client when `login_action` is set to `redirect`?
+        Where to redirect the client when `login_action` is set to `redirect`.
-        > Tip: leave this empty, and the plugin will redirect client to the url that originally initiated the
+        > Tip: Leave this empty and the plugin will redirect the client to the URL that originally initiated the
         > flow with possible query args preserved from the original request when `config.preserve_query_args`
         > is enabled.
     - group: Logout
-      description: how to trigger logout with plugin and the actions to take on logout?
+      description: Parameters for triggering logout with the plugin and the actions to take on logout.
     - name: logout_query_arg
       required: false
       default:
       datatype: string
-      description: The request query argument that activates the logout
+      description: The request query argument that activates the logout.
     - name: logout_post_arg
       required: false
       default:
       datatype: string
-      description: The request body argument that activates the logout
+      description: The request body argument that activates the logout.
     - name: logout_uri_suffix
       required: false
       default:
       datatype: string
-      description: The request uri suffix that activates the logout
+      description: The request URI suffix that activates the logout.
     - name: logout_methods
       required: false
       default: